Data Centers in Augusta

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Georgia provides a significant sales and use tax exemption on the purchase of high-technology data center equipment.
-This incentive directly lowers the capital expenditure required to build or expand a data center footprint, making the state financially attractive.
+- Tax Advantage For Data Centers: Georgia provides a significant sales and use tax exemption for high-technology data center equipment.
+This financial benefit directly reduces the cost of infrastructure expansion and hardware refreshes.

 Natural Disaster Risk